“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 It provides clarity in your life.

 People who have a sense of purpose are often seen as being unstoppable.
 They are capable of shaping their lives in the ways they want.
-When you become laser-focused on your goals, you will have no question about what you are getting up each and every day to accomplish.
+When you become laser-focused on your goals, you will have no question about what you are getting up every day to accomplish.

-On the other hand, without knowing your purpose, you will be unclear about what you want out of life, and become prone to wasting your time on futile endeavors.
+On the other hand, without knowing your purpose, you will be unclear about what you want out of life and become prone to wasting your time on futile endeavors.
 This can leave you confused and cause you to lack confidence in your work.

 It infuses you with passion for your goals.

 When you know your purpose in life, you are more deeply committed to pursuing your goals.
-The idea behind this is that you will never have to settle for less than what you want in life.
+The idea is that you will never have to settle for less than what you want in life.

 It keeps you focused on your goals.

 When you’ve identified your life’s purpose, it’s easier to focus on what truly matters.
 You’ll be better equipped to avoid distractions in order to achieve your vision.
-You’ll practice this trait in the workplace, at home, and in social settings.
+You’ll practice this trait in the workplace, home, and social settings.

 To stay focused on your goals, they must be important to you.
-Your subconscious can try to trick you into believing that you want one thing, when in reality these things do very little to help you live out your purpose.
-For example, let's say you are entering college and your passion in life is art.
+Your subconscious can try to trick you into believing that you want one thing when, in reality, these things do very little to help you live out your purpose.
+For example, let's say you are entering college, and your passion in life is art.

 It helps you live healthier and longer.